• Skip to primary navigation

 Showing 2 ingredient strawberry jam in a mason jar with a handful of fresh strawberries.

-Recipes that include this jam
+Recipes that Use this Jam

 Freshly made strawberry jam in a small mason jar